 Fee Full-Time/term Part-Time/term

-Registration and Transcript \$53.88 \$26.94
+Registration and Transcript \$57.60 \$28.80

-Student Services \$39.42 \$19.71
+Student Services \$42.14 \$21.07

-Athletics and Recreation \$46.40 \$23.20
+Athletics and Recreation \$49.58 \$24.79

-Health Services \$22.06 \$11.03
+Health Services \$23.56 \$11.78

-Graduate Students' Association \$32.26 \$16.38
+Graduate Students' Association1 \$35.31 \$18.91

-GSA Dental Plan \$146.69 N/A
+GSA Dental Plan1 \$149.56 N/A

-Maintaining Registration N/A \$442.20
+Maintaining Registration N/A \$472.80

-Readmission \$972.84 \$972.84
+Readmission \$1040.16 \$1040.16

+0 .
+1

-- Off-campus students are not assessed this fee. - Maintaining Registration Fee: Students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
-Such students are assessed a Maintaining Registration Fee for each term in which they are so registered and other applicable noninstructional fees. - Readmission Fee: Students who do not keep their programs active as described in §173.3 must reapply and be readmitted before they can resume their program of studies.
+- \ Subject to change. - Off-campus students are not assessed this fee. - Maintaining Registration Fee: Students who wish to keep their program active, but who are not working on courses, projects, or thesis research register in "Maintaining Registration" by registering in M REG 800.
+Such students are assessed a Maintaining Registration Fee and other applicable Noninstructional Fees for each term in which they are so registered. - Readmission Fee: Students who do not keep their programs active as described in §173.3 must reapply and be readmitted before they can resume their program of studies.
 All readmitted students are assessed a Readmission Fee in addition to other applicable fees.

-Full-time graduate students are eligible to become members of the Students' Union by paying the applicable fee (\$50.98 per term in 2000/2001).
+Full-time graduate students are eligible to become members of the Students' Union by paying the applicable fee (\$55.70 per term in 2001/2002, subject to change in 2002/2003).
 Consult the Faculty of Graduate Studies and Research.

-Graduate students who change their registration from full-time to part-time may be eligible for a reassessment of noninstructional fees; see
+Graduate students who change their registration from full-time to part-time may be eligible for a reassessment of noninstructional fees; see \$22.2.8